johnnydecimal/jnoble__resume/README.md

 No. :-)

-As per the note above, you may not copy/paste it in to a Word document.
+As per the note above, you may not copy/paste this content in to a Word document.

 ## Licence